mathjax/MathJax-docs/configuration.rst

 comments explaining them.
 The others are what are called `combined configuration files`, which not only configure MathJax, but also pre-load the various files that the configuration requires.
-(The contents of these files are explained in more detail in the `Common Configurations
+(The contents of these files are explained in more detail in the :ref:`Common Configurations <common-configurations>` section.)
-<common-configurations>`_ section.)

 Usually, MathJax loads its components only when they are needed, but each component will require a separate file to be loaded, and that can cause